jsteenbeeke/campaignsetting.jeroensteenbeeke.nl/ancestries/wavetouched.md

 title: Wavetouched
 fifth-equiv: Water Genasi
 indexed: true
-categories: [Races]
+categories: [Ancestries]
 ---

-{% include raceBlock.html name="Wavetouched" img="wavetouched.png" origin="Eluneia" nation="The Third Wave" nationlink="/nations/third_wave" %}
+{% include ancestryBlock.html name="Wavetouched" img="wavetouched.png" origin="Eluneia" nation="The Third Wave" nationlink="/nations/third_wave" %}

 When the [Great Cataclysm](/history/great-cataclysm) drowned the world of [Eluneia](/locations/eluneia), its effects were not limited to simple flooding.
 The cataclysm was accompanied by a huge influx of elemental energy, which transformed the denizens of a human civilization close to the breach into creatures of elemental water.

-The Wavetouched still live in the ruins of their old civilization, which they now share with the [Belehain](/races/belehain) and a number of other aquatic species.
+The Wavetouched still live in the ruins of their old civilization, which they now share with the [Belehain](/ancestries/belehain) and a number of other aquatic species.

 ## Religion